apollographql/apollo-studio-community/README.md

 ## Try the demo

-If you aren't an Apollo user already or don't have a graph available to try Studio with, you can join our demo account (Acephei Corporation) to try out Studio.
+If you aren't an Apollo user already or don't have a graph available to try Studio with, you can join our demo account (Example Co.) to try out Studio.
 To do that, visit <https://demo.apollo.dev>, create an account, then [visit the `acephei` graph in Studio](https://engine.apollographql.com/studio/acephei?schemaTag=production).

 An example query you can try on the `acephei` graph:
 ```